bhtravel/bhtp-url/README.md

 ```

 - **destinationCountryIsoCode2**: The [ISO 3166-2](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2) code for the destination country that will be visited.
 If there is more than one destination country, pass only one.
 - **residenceStateIsoCode2**: The [ISO 3166-2:US](https://en.wikipedia.org/wiki/ISO_3166-2:US) code for the US state of residence without the US- portion in the beginning (Example: Wisconson = WI).
+If residencePostalCode is supplied, this will be ignored.
+- **residencePostalCode**: The postal code of the US address of residence of the policyholder.
+This takes precendence over residenceStateIsoCode2

 - **departureDate**: The date of departure in [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601#Dates) format.
-- **returneDate**: The date of return from the trip in [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601#Dates) format.
+- **returnDate**: The date of return from the trip in [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601#Dates) format.
 - **initialPaymentDate**: The date the first payment toward the trip was made in [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601#Dates) format.

 - **policyholderEmail**: the email of the policyholder
-- **totalTravelerCount**: An optional field identifying how many travelers, including the policyholder, that will be on the policy.
+- **totalTravelerCount**: An optional field identifying how many travelers, **including the policyholder**, that will be on the policy.
 This may be omitted in lieu of specifying a policyholder and travelers which are documented below.

 -**